danbee/cv/source/sections/_skills.markdown

 * Writes well structured, semantic HTML.

-* Possesses strong knowledge of CSS, including newer CSS 3 features.
+* Possesses strong knowledge of CSS, including modern CSS features like Flexbox, Grid and custom properties.

-* Writes unobtrusive Javascript, using either libraries like jQuery or frameworks such as React or VueJS.
+* Writes unobtrusive Javascript, using frameworks such as Stimulus, React or VueJS.

 #### Back-end web development

-* Writes well structured web applications using Ruby on Rails.
+* Writes well structured web applications using Ruby on Rails or Elixir and Phoenix.

-* Writes well thought out REST API's.
+* Writes well thought out REST and GraphQL API's.

 * Knows PostgreSQL well and can write good SQL.

+* Is familiar with NoSQL databases like Redis and CouchDB and services like ElasticSearch.

 #### Tools and processes